firozkhan18/technologies-notes/FAQ-React-300.md

 Using indexes for keys is not recommended if the order of items may change.
 This can negatively impact performance and may cause issues with component state.
 If you extract list item as separate component then apply keys on list component instead of li tag.
 There will be a warning message in the console if the key prop is not present on list items.

+**Definition:** The `key` prop helps React identify which items have changed, are added, or are removed.
+It improves performance by optimizing the re-rendering of lists.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is the use of refs?